-Running your own small business can be a passion, but it’s not without its stressful moments.
-Especially when the infrastructure you need in order to make a move just isn’t there — and this includes broadband.
+Running your own small business can be a passion, but it’s not without its stressful moments – particularly with regard to tech.
 Everything from customer communication to banking to record-keeping happens online.
 It’s an essential part of modern business.
 If your connection goes down, chances are you’ll be left in the lurch.
 At the same time, you want to know you’re getting value for money.
 So how can you get the support you need without breaking your budget?

 What Do You Need?